DrivUp/DriveUp/README.md

 # CarPooler
-Ride Sharing Platform For People
+Ride Booking Platform For People
 Author-Sparsh
 for people